tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 ## Built on top of D3

-Like its inspiration Observale Plot, SveltePlot is built on top of D3.
+Like its inspiration Observable Plot, SveltePlot is built on top of D3.